About COVID-19 and children

 What to do if COVID-19 symptoms get worse

-If your child’s symptoms get worse while you’re waiting for a test result or after a positive diagnosis, phone your GP.
+If your child’s symptoms get worse, phone your GP.
 For example, phone your GP if your child:

 - won’t drink fluids or can’t keep fluids down

 - vomits frequently